burnszac001/energystorm/README.md

 3. .sh files are used to consolidate lists of commands to be run one at a time in order.
 The deploy files are what we use to copy files to our caddy server.
 4. Bootstrap classes: bg-dark, text-light, nav-bar, fixed-top, nav-item, nav-link, active can be placed on the link to set it as active for the page.
 5. A class can be set to elements.
 Created objects can represent actual elements.
+6. You can use document.createRange().createContextualFragment() to create element nodes from strings.